dunbar12138/blender-render-toolkit/README.md

 > **Note**:

-- remove `--start_rot_x 75` or set to other apporiate rotation angles for different meshes
+- remove `--start_rot_x 75` or set to other appropriate rotation angles for different meshes
 - update `data_path` when necessary

 ## Featured Projects